Executive Headteacher's Introduction

 - Students have very positive attitudes to learning.

-Our Progress 8 (P8) score for 2019 was +0.93.
-This once again placed us in the top 3% of schools nationally.
+Our Progress 8 (P8) score, using the latest available data (FFT), is estimated to be +0.8.
 This means on average, every child, in every P8 subject, achieved nearly one grade higher at The Piggott School than at an average school.

-Our A level and Level 3 results were equally impressive, being the highest in Wokingham for A*-B and A*-C grades.
+A level and Level 3 results were equally impressive, being the highest in Wokingham for A*-B and A*-C grades.
+Our A level pass rate was 99.5% with an amazing 47.5% of grades at A* & A.

 We have competitions, drama productions, music concerts and recitals, choir, instrumental tuition, band club, robot club, Young Engineers, chess club, film club, debating, Dragons Den, Horrible Histories.
-My staff, teachers and support staff, are exceptionally dedicated professionals who continually strive to make this the excellent school it is, and I am indebted to them for their commitment, passion and achievements.
+The teachers and support staff here are exceptionally dedicated professionals who continually strive for excellence.
+I am indebted to them for their commitment, passion and achievements.

 SIAMS is the Statutory Inspection of Anglican and Methodist Schools and occurs every five years.
 Inspectors reviewed documentation, conducted learning walks, observed lessons and collective acts of worship, met with parents, governors, staff and pupils over a two day inspection.